lgaudencio/warsaw-uprising-1944/README.md

 The live website can be found [here](https://lgaudencio.github.io/warsaw-uprising-1944/)

+### Clone the Repository Code Locally

+To clone the Github repository to use locally, the following will have to be done:

+    * Click on the green Code button, which has a drop down menu
+    * Click on HTTPS
+    * Copy the repository link thats on the clipboard
+    * Open an IDE of your choice (note: git must be installed for the next steps)
+    * Type git clone copied-git-url into the terminal of the IDE

+Once these steps are followed, the project will be cloned on your local machine ready for use.

 ## Credits

 * Bits of code that were taken from other sites were given credits on the css stylesheet, but they will be listed here as well: